India announces COVID-19 tests and quarantine for Britons

 They will also have to quarantine at home or at their destination address for 10 days, said the official, who spoke on condition of anonymity as he was not authorized to talk to reporters.

+Countries that received hundreds of thousands of doses of the AstraZeneca vaccine from the U.K. itself were left wondering why their vaccination programs weren’t good enough in the eyes of the British government.
+That’s leading to concerns that the rules could exacerbate already worrying vaccine hesitancy in Africa as some question whether the doses available there don’t measure up.

 The vast majority of Indians have been vaccinated with the Indian-made AstraZeneca shots.

+The Oxford-AstraZeneca vaccine has been produced by Serum Institute of India.
 Others have received COVAXIN, a vaccine produced by an Indian company that is not used in Britain.

 India, the world’s largest vaccine producer, said earlier this week that it will resume exports and donations of surplus coronavirus vaccines in October after a monthslong freeze because of the massive surge in domestic infections.